jayastronomic/jane-tech-coding-challenge/README.md

 You don't have to run the **bundle exec rspec** command.
 The test suite will automatically run because 'rspec/autorun' is being required by the test file.

+To see how I brainstormed this project, check out [BRAINSTORM.md](BRAINSTORM.md)